 Federal and state laws require that no otherwise qualified individual with a disability shall, solely by reason of their disability, be excluded from participation in, be denied the benefit of, or be subjected to discrimination under any program or activity of the university.
 Persons with disabilities must initiate requests for reasonable modification or accommodation.
 Students with disabilities who need special assistance or modification to the university’s programs and/or activities should inform the person(s) responsible for these programs and/or activities immediately upon knowing that such modification is necessary.
 Request for reasonable accommodation in academic courses should be directed to the faculty member and to the Office of Disabled Student Services, BH-270, (562) 985-5401.
 If the modification or accommodation is inappropriate or insufficient, the student should seek the assistance of the Office of Equity and Diversity, USU-301, (562) 985-8256.

-Each officially recognized club or organization is responsible for the conduct of its members and for their knowledge of, and compliance with, all university policies and regulations and applicable laws when engaging in club or organization activities or events, or when identified with or affiliated with such club or organization.
+Each officially recognized club or organization is responsible for the conduct of its members and for its knowledge of, and compliance with, all university policies and regulations and applicable laws when engaging in club or organization activities or events, or when identified with or affiliated with such club or organization.
 Copies of disciplinary procedures are available in the Office of Student Life and Development, USU-215, or from the Office of the Associate Vice President/Dean of Students, USU-219.

-Any person who (1) unlawfully fights within any building or upon the grounds of any school, community college, state college, or state university, or challenges another person within any such buildings or upon the grounds to fight, or (2) maliciously and willfully disturbs another person within any of these buildings or upon the grounds by loud and unreasonable noise, or (3) uses offensive words within any of these buildings or upon the grounds which are inherently likely to provoke an immediate violent reaction, is guilty of a misdemeanor, and may also be subject to university disciplinary action (California Penal Code, Section 415.5).
-Any person who willfully threatens to commit a crime, which will result in death or great bodily injury to another person, with the specific intent that the statement, made verbally, in writing, or by means of an electronic communications device, is to be taken as a threat, even if there is no intent of actually carrying it out, which, on its face and under the circumstances in which it is made, is so unequivocal, unconditional, immediate and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her own safety or for his or her immediate family’s safety, is subject to imprisonment, and university disciplinary action, and is in violation of state law (California Penal Code, Section 422 and following sections).
-A person who is not a student or officer or employee of the university and who enters a campus or facility, and commits, or enters the campus for the purpose of committing an act likely to interfere with the peaceful conduct of such campus is in violation of state law (California Penal Code, Section 626.2 - 626.6).
+Any person who (1) unlawfully fights within any building or upon the grounds of any school, community college, state college or state university, or challenges another person within any such buildings or upon the grounds to fight, or (2) maliciously and willfully disturbs another person within any of these buildings or upon the grounds by loud and unreasonable noise, or (3) uses offensive words within any of these buildings or upon the grounds which are inherently likely to provoke an immediate violent reaction, is guilty of a misdemeanor and may also be subject to university disciplinary action (California Penal Code, Section 415.5).
+Any person who willfully threatens to commit a crime, which will result in death or great bodily injury to another person, with the specific intent that the statement, made verbally, in writing, or by means of an electronic communications device, is to be taken as a threat, even if there is no intent of actually carrying it out, which, on its face and under the circumstances in which it is made, is so unequivocal, unconditional, immediate and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat and thereby causes that person reasonably to be in sustained fear for his or her own safety or for his or her immediate family’s safety, is subject to imprisonment and university disciplinary action and is in violation of state law (California Penal Code, Section 422 and following sections).
+A person who is not a student or officer or employee of the university and who enters a campus or facility and commits, or enters the campus for the purpose of committing an act likely to interfere with the peaceful conduct of such campus is in violation of state law (California Penal Code, Section 626.2 - 626.6).

 The solicitation of donations by student organizations is governed by the CSULB Administrative Guidelines, Donations-Solicitation of Gifts.